proycon/analiticcl/README.md

 automatically attempt to detect the parts of your input that can corrected, and give the suggestions for correction.

 In the output, Analiticcl will return UTF-8 byte offsets for fragments in your data that it finds variants for.
-You can set want ``--unicode-offsets`` if you want unicode codepoint offsets instead.
+You can set ``--unicode-offsets`` if you want unicode codepoint offsets instead.
 Both types of offsets are zero-indexed and the end offset is always non-inclusive.

 Your input does not have to be tokenised, because tokenisation errors in the